AdobeDocs/workfront.en/help/quicksilver/scenario-planner/copy-initiatives.md

 filename: copy-initiatives
 product-area: enterprise-scenario-planner-product-area
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Copy initiatives in the Adobe Workfront Scenario Planner
+title: Copy initiatives in the Scenario Planner
 description: You can create initiatives by copying existing ones.
 You can copy initiatives on a plan that you create or on a plan that someone shares with you.
 ---

-# Copy initiatives in the Adobe Workfront Scenario Planner
+# Copy initiatives in the Scenario Planner

 You can create initiatives by copying existing ones.
 You can copy initiatives on a plan that you create or on a plan that someone shares with you.